 But—sorry to be the bearer of bad news—you just can't do that.
 The only way to get through flu season unscathed is to get your flu shot.
-(You don't want to be one of the hundreds of thousands of Americans who are hospitalized each year from the flu, right?
-Right).
 While the efficacy of the flu vaccine varies from year to year, a 2018 CDC study found that the flu vaccine reduced the risk of adults being admitted to the ICU by 82%—that's a pretty big deal.

 Here's the thing, though: In order to know when to get your flu shot (and, you know, be protected from the flu), you need to know when flu season actually is, how long it lasts, and when that all-important flu shot is even available.
-Here, infectious disease specialists weigh in on what you need to know about the flu in order to best protect yourself.
+Here, infectious disease specialists weigh in on what you need to know about this year's flu season in order to best protect yourself.

 Technically speaking, you can get the flu year-round—it's when flu cases start to pick up that it's technically considered flu season.
 The CDC typically sets these standards by monitoring key flu activities (like outpatient visits, lab tests, and reports of hospitalizations and deaths).
 When those numbers remain elevated for a few consecutive weeks, it's considered flu season.